 Another reason why some 4K TVs are more expensive than others is because more features are added to the TV to make it “smart.”
 A 4K UHD TV marked as “smart” will offer some sort of user interface that allows you to interact with content-based apps such as YouTube, Hulu, and Netflix.
 This often comes as an additional cost.

 Do not overpay for this, though.
 An add-on like the Google Chromecast will cost just a few bucks and give you these types of features.
 If you take this route, verify that the streaming device you choose is capable of outputting 4K content to your 4K UHD TV.

-Curved TVs will have a slight curve in the display that adds depth in the content being viewed, and it makes viewing content from the side of the room a bit easier.
-Because of the difficulty in producing this type of display, prices will be tremendously higher.
+Curved TVs have a slight curve in the display that adds depth in the content being viewed and makes viewing content from the side of the room a bit easier.
+Because of the difficulty in producing this type of display, prices tend to be quite a bit steeper.